brunopk/sc-rpi/README.md

 # Strip Controller Raspberry

-Provides an MQTT API to control WS2812B LED strips connected to a Raspberry Pi via GPIO, using the [rpi-ws281x](https://github.com/rpi-ws281x/rpi-ws281x-python). **It also integrates with Home Assistant (HA) by listening to specific MQTT topics defined by HA to discover entities and update their states.** For more information about how HA integrates with MQTT see [MQTT integration with HA](/doc/mqtt.md#mqtt-integration-with-ha) and [Mosquitto broker](/doc/mqtt.md#mosquitto-broker) in `/doc/mqtt.md`.
+Provides an MQTT API to control WS2812B LED strips connected to a Raspberry Pi via GPIO, using the [rpi-ws281x](https://github.com/rpi-ws281x/rpi-ws281x-python). **It also integrates with Home Assistant (HA) by listening to specific MQTT topics defined by HA to discover entities and update their states (see [MQTT integration with HA](/doc/mqtt.md#mqtt-integration-with-ha) and [Mosquitto broker](/doc/mqtt.md#mosquitto-broker) in `/doc/mqtt.md`)**.

-For more information about building the circuit and the API documentation, see `/doc/circuit.md` and `/doc/commands.md`, respectively
+For more information about building the circuit and the API documentation, see `/doc/circuit.md` and `/doc/commands.md`, respectively.

 ## Requirements